 See this article: Consulting Math, Fast Reading

-The McKinsey Solve Test – especially the 3 ecosystem-related mini-games – require good numerical and verbal aptitude to quickly absorb and analyze the huge amounts of data.
+The McKinsey Solve Test – especially the 3 ecosystem-related mini-games – requires good numerical and verbal aptitude to quickly absorb and analyze the huge amounts of data.
 Additionally, such skills are also vital to case interviews and real consulting work.

 That means a crucial part of practice must include math and reading practice – see the above articles for more details on how to calculate and read 300% faster.